Luther Alexander Gotwald: Gotwald children who survived to adulthood

 He attended the Theological Seminary at Gettysburg for three years.
 Afterward, he was ordained by the West Pennsylvania Synod in St. Paul's Church at York, Pennsylvania, at the same altar at which he had been confirmed.
 He married Mary B. Baugher in the summer of 1885.
 His first ministry was the Mission Church at Salina, Kansas, where he was "held in remarkably high esteem by both the congregation and the community."
 He was chairman of the Music Committee from Pennsylvania College which published The American College Song Book in 1882.
 In 1888, he became the pastor of the Children's Memorial Lutheran Church in Kansas City, Missouri.
-Unfortunately, he came down with pneumonia, contracted through a cold, which he caught at a funeral on Christmas Day of 1889.
+He came down with pneumonia, contracted through a cold, which he caught at a funeral on Christmas Day of 1889.
 He died on January 12, 1890, after a ministry at Kansas City of only a year and two months.
 George's grandson, Robert Gotwald Remsberg, became a highly respected philosophy professor at Wittenberg University.
 He was also an ordained Lutheran minister and served as University Pastor.
 Wittenberg University still honors him with a scholarship it awards in his name.

 Their son, Robert Caldwell Gotwald, became a well-known architect, who designed many buildings in Springfield and elsewhere.
 His early education was received at the York County Academy and Pennsylvania College.
 In 1881 he entered the civil engineering department of Lehigh University at Bethlehem, Pennsylvania, from which he graduated in 1885.
 The Missouri Pacific Railroad hired him right out of school, where for several years he worked laying extensions to its system in southeastern Nebraska.
 He then became assistant to the city engineer of Omaha for several years.
 For "family reasons" he moved to Springfield, Ohio, in 1893, where he not only practiced engineering but also acquired a knowledge of architecture and soon built up a large business in that profession.
 He designed many of the most prominent buildings in Springfield of that time.
 He designed the Gotwald Building (sometimes also called the "King Gotwald Building" and later renamed the "M & M Building" after the bank that occupied it), which he designed for his brother, Dr. David King Gotwald, and in which both he and Dr. Gotwald kept their offices.
 He designed several of the Lutheran churches in Springfield as well as the King Building, Arcue Building and the old Zimmerman Library Building at Wittenberg.
 He designed the old Springfield City Hospital and was on the Springfield Board of Building Commissioners, at the time of his death, which was constructing the new Springfield City Hospital, which still stands and operates.